flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quick-quotes-for-your-weekend-reading/index.md

     _key: card-4-c545db7f-2d7a-4063-ab81-0ed23d79df45
   - order: 4
     body: >-
-      > ‘They are part of our family, and their care needs to be a consideration during divorce proceedings.’
+      > "They are part of our family, and their care needs to be a consideration during divorce proceedings."

       Assemblymember Bill Quirk (D-Hayward) who was behind new legislation just signed into law in Calfiornia that puts pets more in the category of